atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/accessing-data.md

 ---
 title: Accessing Data
 meta_title: Accessing Data from a Database
-description: Accessing data within a company requires being given permission to the data, learning how to ask questions in SQL, and how to explore a schema.
+description: Accessing data requires permission to the database, asking questions in SQL, and knowing how to explore a schema.
 section: book
 number: 30
 authors: